Cohomological support varieties of certain monomial ideals: Decomposing T(f) tensor k-bar

 \end{example}

 Note that the non-zero coefficients of $d_a$ taking some $b_J$ to some $b_K$ are each one of two types: \begin{itemize} \item Those for which $J$ is the union of $K$ and some element—those given by our intra-Taylor-subcomplex maps.
 If the vertices of the Taylor graph are placed in columns according to their entries in the Taylor complex, as above, these coefficients are those corresponding to right-facing arrows, which point one unit to the right. \item Those for which $K$ is the union of $J$ and some element.
 These are those given by our inter-Taylor-subcomplex maps.
-If the vertices of the Taylor graph are placed in columns according to their entries in the Taylor complex, as above, these coefficients are those corresponding to left-facing arrows, which point one unit to the left. \end{itemize} The subsequent work observes that if we can assign to each basis vector $b_J$ an integer such that every edge in the Taylor graph has the integer assigned to the target one less than the edge assigned to the source, then by constructing a complex whose $i$-th entry has basis those vectors assigned $i$ and whose maps are given by these edges and their corresponding coefficients.
-We note that in such an assignment, for every Taylor subcomplex, the assignments of its basis vectors differ from their entries in the Taylor complex by a fixed amount:
+If the vertices of the Taylor graph are placed in columns according to their entries in the Taylor complex, as above, these coefficients are those corresponding to left-facing arrows, which point one unit to the left. \end{itemize} The subsequent work observes that if we can assign to each basis vector $b_J$ an integer such that every edge in the Taylor graph has the integer assigned to the target one less than the edge assigned to the source, then we can construct a complex whose differential is given by $d_a$ and whose $i$-th entry has basis those vectors assigned $i$.
+That is, if we can assign to our Taylor graph a \textit{weak grading}, then we will be able to construct such a complex: \begin{definition} A \textit{weak grading} (cf. \cite[Section 3]{weakgrading}, which provides a definition of a \textit{weakly-graded} poset analogous to our definition here) of a graph is an assignment of an integer weight to each vertex such that each edge has the weight of its target one less than that of its source.
+We call such a graph \textit{weakly gradable}. \end{definition} \begin{lemma} If our Taylor graph has a weak grading $\Sigma$, then $d_a$ begets a chain complex differential on the graded vector space with basis $\{b_J\ |\ J\subset[n]\}$ and for which $b_J$ is assigned the grade $\Sigma_J$ given to it by $\Sigma$. \end{lemma} Letting $B_i$ be a basis for the vector space assigned grade $i\in\mathbb{Z}$ under this lemma, our ``chain complex differential'' reveals nothing more than that $d_a$ can be described as an automorphism on $\widehat{\mathcal{C}}_{E_a}'(T(\boldsymbol{\mathit{f}}))$ expressible as follows (thanks to our choice of partition $B_i$):